 The read instruction is for reading data out.
 The address is latched on rising edge of SCLK, and data shifts out on the falling edge of SCLK at a maximum frequency fR.
-The first address can be at any location.
+The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.

-The sequence of issuing READ instruction is: CS# goes low \rightarrow sending READ instruction code \rightarrow 3-byte address on SI \rightarrow data out on SO \rightarrow to end READ operation can use CS# to high at any time during data out.
-(Please refer to "Figure 14.
-Read Data Bytes (READ) Sequence (Command 03)")
+The sequence of issuing READ instruction is: CS# goes low $\rightarrow$ sending READ instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ data out on SO $\rightarrow$ to end READ operation can use CS# to high at any time during data out. (see Figure 14)

-(7) Read Data Bytes at Higher Speed (FAST_READ)
+(7) Read Data Bytes at Higher Speed (FAST\READ)

-The FAST_READ instruction is for quickly reading data out.
+The FAST\READ instruction is for quickly reading data out.
 The address is latched on rising edge of SCLK, and data of each bit shifts out on the falling edge of SCLK at a maximum frequency fC.
-The first address can be at any location.
-The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST_READ instruction.
+The first address byte can be at any location.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST\READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.

-The sequence of issuing FAST_READ instruction is: CS# goes low→ sending FAST_READ instruction code→3-byte address on SI→ 1-dummy byte address on SI→data out on SO→to end FAST_READ operation can use CS# to high at any time during data out.
-(Please refer to "Figure 15.
-Read at Higher Speed (FAST_READ) Sequence (Command 0B)")
+The sequence of issuing FAST\READ instruction is: CS# goes low→ sending FAST\READ instruction code→3-byte address on SI→ 1-dummy byte (default) address on SI→data out on SO→ to end FAST\READ operation can use CS# to high at any time during data out. (see Figure 15)

-While Program/Erase/Write Status Register cycle is in progress, FAST_READ instruction is rejected without any impact on the Program/Erase/Write Status Register current cycle.
+While Program/Erase/Write Status Register cycle is in progress, FAST\READ instruction is rejected without any impact on the Program/Erase/Write Status Register current cycle.

-(8) Dual Output Read Mode (DREAD)
+(8) Dual Read Mode (DREAD)

 The DREAD instruction enable double throughput of Serial Flash in read mode.
-The address is latched on rising edge of SCLK, and data of every two bits (interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
+The address is latched on rising edge of SCLK, and data of every two bits(interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single DREAD instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing DREAD instruction, the following data out will perform as 2-bit instead of previous 1-bit.

-The sequence of issuing DREAD instruction is: CS# goes low \rightarrow sending DREAD instruction \rightarrow 3-byte address on SIO0 \rightarrow 8-bit dummy cycle on SIO0 \rightarrow data out interleave on SIO1 & SIO0 \rightarrow to end DREAD operation can use CS# to high at any time during data out (Please refer to "Figure 16.
-Dual Read Mode Sequence (Command 3B)").
+The sequence of issuing DREAD instruction is: CS# goes low $\rightarrow$ sending DREAD instruction $\rightarrow$ 3-byte address on SIO0 $\rightarrow$ 8-bit dummy cycle on SIO0 $\rightarrow$ data out interleave on SIO1 & SIO0 $\rightarrow$ to end 2READ operation can use CS# to high at any time during data out (see Figure 16 for Dual Read Mode Timing Waveform).